lwheinsberg/mvNUR/01_mvNUR_bnlearn.md

 Further details on the methodology can be found at
 <http://www.bnlearn.com/research/genetics14/>.

-The `xval.the.model()` function performs model training with n-fold cross-validation (in the case of this example, 5-fold cross-validation).
+The `xval.the.model()` function performs model training using n-fold cross-validation (in the case of this example, 5-fold cross-validation).

 During this process, the data set is divided into multiple partitions,